TheNickWilson/rps-bot/README.md

 # rps-bot

 A very basic reference implementation of a Rock, Paper, Scissors (Dynamite, Waterbomb) bot.
+This version always plays ROCK and doesn't track anything at all about its opponent.

 Feel free to fork this repo as a starting point which handles the basic plumbing for you, and bring your own functionality!